xxou/flexPaths/README.md

   robustness against model misspecification, ensuring more reliable results.

 Quick instructions are provided below.
-For more details, see the html in examples folder.
+For more details, see the html.

 # 0. Installation: